 - Get regular nutrition and exercise

-- Talk with others about what worries you
+- Talk with others about your worries

 - Set a time limit as to when you expect to get better, and seek help quickly if you fail to improve.
 Remember, part of depression is feeling hopeless.
 It may be hard to believe that anything can help, even treatment, though it is usually very effective.